 What we do

-Sadaka has recently begun submitting Parliamentary Questions to elicit clarification on the exact nature of Ireland’s trading relationship with Israel in an attempt to ensure that it does not include goods and service produced in illegal Israeli settlements.
+Sadaka submits Parliamentary Questions to elicit clarification on the exact nature of Ireland’s trading relationship with Israel in an attempt to ensure that it does not include goods and service produced in illegal Israeli settlements.